Support Camp Fire North Shore

 Corporate Volunteer Programs: We provide service opportunities several times throughout the year and maintain an active profile in the Benevity causes portal.
 Please feel free to reach out to us if you or your team is interested in volunteering with Camp Fire!

 An Evening At the Lynn Museum - Our annual fundraising event!
 Each fall the Board of Directors host an evening fundraiser at the Lynn Museum.
-The event includes live music, hors d'oeuvres, raffles, a silent auction, cash bar and honoree ceremony.
+This year, we will be honoring Eastern Bank with the Community Partnership Award.
+The event includes live music, hors d'oeuvres, raffles, and cash bar.
 Join us!

 Scamper for the Campers 5K Run/Walk and Kid's Fun Run - Each June we host a 5K Run/Walk and Kids Fun Run in the Fay Estate neighborhood.
 The event is open to the public.